Uchii1/Software-Development-Module/README.md

 # Software-Development-Module - Part A
 This is a repository to document work for my Software Development module (semester 1).
-It contains consolidate task work (Part A of the assessent)
+It contains consolidate task work (Part A of the assessment)
 It contains the necessary work for weeks 3 to 9.

 Within the repository, there is a labelled folder for each week, with the consolidation tasks documented.